GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 ###### memory allocation

 Unlike C, ruby by default has it's own heap, and performs memory allocation and garbage collection ([GC](https://ruby-doc.org/core-2.2.0/GC.html)).
-By default `RUBY_GC_MALLOC_LIMIT` is set to 8MB.
+By default `MALLOC_INCREASE_BYTES_LIMIT` is set to 16MB for `Ruby 2.4`.
+The previous
+`GC.stat[: malloc_limit]` is deprecated.

-[This means](https://www.speedshop.co/2017/03/09/a-guide-to-gc-stat.html) ruby does not trigger a garbage collection run to see if it can first get rid of stuff it doesn't need anymore, which takes a relatively long time, or go ask the kernel for more memory, which also takes a relatively long time, until the ruby programs needs more than 8MB.
+[This means](https://www.speedshop.co/2017/03/09/a-guide-to-gc-stat.html) ruby does not trigger a garbage collection run to see if it can first get rid of stuff it doesn't need anymore, which takes a relatively long time, or go ask the kernel for more memory, which also takes a relatively long time, until the ruby programs needs more than 16MB.
 This could partially explain why between the second and third run, the fibonacci heap runtime increased **123x**, with a signifcantly higher ratio in system time.

 In the above test, the insertions are being loaded onto the element queue with 8 byte integers.
-This means I can load about 1 million integers into my element based priority queue, give or take some for the overhead of the class, before ruby triggers more memory allocation.
+This means I can load about 2 million integers into my element based priority queue, give or take some for the overhead of the class, before ruby triggers more memory allocation.

 You can change `RUBY_GC_MALLOC_LIMIT`, and you should tailor this limit to the size of your program or Rails application.
 Increasing `RUBY_GC_MALLOC_LIMIT` for both would scale down the performance discrepency between the two, but not eliminate it.